-Certification as Special Educator of Children with Severe Disabilities - The Paul V. Sherlock Center on Disabilities and the Rhode Island Department of Education have created an opportunity for public school teachers to pursue certification as a Special Educator of Children with Severe Intellectual Disabilities.
-A Personnel Preparation Grant (obtained by the Sherlock Center) will provide partial tuition support for a cohort of teachers.
+Certification as Special Educator of Children with Significant Intellectual Disabilities 195 kb (PDF)- The Paul V. Sherlock Center on Disabilities and the Rhode Island Department of Education have created an opportunity for public school teachers to pursue certification as a Special Educator of Children with Significant Intellectual Disabilities.
+Federal grant funds (obtained by the Sherlock Center) will provide partial tuition support for a cohort of teachers.
 The Sherlock Center is providing instruction, on-site technical assistance, and other resources.
-The session starts September 13th.
-The registration deadline is September 7th.
+The session starts October 3rd.
+The registration deadline is September 30th.
 Enrollment will be limited to twenty participants.

 Interested participants MUST:

 be certified as Special Educators of Students with Mild/Moderate Disabilities;

 be employed by a public school district; and

 have daily contact with students with severe disabilities - this is the only way to fulfill the practicum assignments that are part of this program